Simulating realistic self-interacting dark matter models including small and large-angle scattering: Review of angle dependence in self-interacting dark matter

 As mentioned above, we consider two existing approaches, both of which are combined in this work in order to be able to describe models with arbitrary differential cross sections.
 However, when used by themselves, each of the two methods is limited to a particular class of models.

-The first method treats angle-dependence explicitly for each scattering event, by sampling the deflection angle from a random distribution that follows from the differential cross section, see e.g.~\cite{Robertson_2017b, Banerjee_2020}.
-This strategy is in practice numerically feasible for models for which an ${\cal O}(1)$ amount of energy and momentum is transferred in each scattering, being thus limited to large-angle scatterings, see~\cite{Robertson_2017b}.
-For these types of models the total and (modified) transfer cross sections are of comparable size, $\sigma_{\rm tot}/\sigma_{\mathrm{\widetilde{T}}} \sim {\cal O}(1)$ which implies that even relatively `rare' scattering events can have a sizeable impact.
+The first method treats angle dependence explicitly for each scattering event, by sampling the deflection angle from a random distribution that follows from the differential cross section \citep[see e.g.][]{Robertson_2017b, Banerjee_2020}.
+This strategy is in practice numerically feasible for models for which an ${\cal O}(1)$ amount of energy and momentum is transferred in each scattering, thus being limited to large-angle scatterings, see~\cite{Robertson_2017b}.
+For these types of models the total and (modified) transfer cross sections are of comparable size, $\sigma_{\rm tot}/\sigma_{\mathrm{\widetilde{T}}} \sim {\cal O}(1)$ , which implies that even relatively `rare' scattering events can have a sizeable impact.
 We thus refer to this case as {\bf rare self-interacting dark matter (rSIDM)}.

 The second method employs an effective treatment that is applicable if DM scatters very frequently, but the momentum transfer in each scattering is small, dubbed {\bf frequent self-interacting dark matter (fSIDM)} following~\cite{Fischer_2021a}.
-By itself, this method becomes exact for models approaching the formal limit $\sigma_{\rm tot}/\sigma_{\mathrm{\widetilde{T}}} \to\infty$, that is very strongly forward-dominated scattering only.
+By itself, this method becomes exact for models approaching the formal limit $\sigma_{\rm tot}/\sigma_{\mathrm{\widetilde{T}}} \to\infty$, that is, very strongly forward-dominated scattering only.

 In this work we combine both methods, using them within the range of angles for which they work best.
-Before discussing this hybrid approach, we briefly review the physical basis of the fSIDM scheme, see~\cite{Kahlhoefer_2014} and \cite{Kummer_2018} for more details.
+Before discussing this hybrid approach, we briefly review the physical basis of the fSIDM scheme \citep[see][for more details]{Kahlhoefer_2014, Kummer_2018}.
 In analogy to the seminal description of Brownian motion by~\cite{Einstein_1905} and \cite{Smoluchowski_1906}, the collective effect of frequent small-angle scattering can be described by a drag force that acts along the direction of motion (more precisely the relative velocity vector) as well as a stochastic force leading to diffusive motion.
 The drag force can be related to the (modified) transfer cross section, $F_{\rm drag}\propto \sigma_{\mathrm{\widetilde{T}}}$ (see Sect.~\ref{sec: implementation} for details), while the stochastic force can be included as a kick in a random direction transverse to the relative velocity vector, with magnitude consistent with momentum and energy conservation.